vtex-apps/io-documentation/docs/en/Recipes/store-management/go-live.md

 - Indicate a time from 9 to 17 BRT (UTC-3) for the internal pointing change to happen.
 - Indicate whether or not your store has any [trade policy conditional rules](https://help.vtex.com/en/tutorial/criar-uma-politica-comercial--563tbcL0TYKEKeOY4IAgAE).

 This process takes about three business days.
-Once you receive a successful reply from the support ticket, you have five days to [set up regular DNS pointing](#step-4---set-up-dns-pointing).
+Once you receive a successful reply from the support ticket, you have five days to [set up regular DNS pointing](#step-4---setting-up-dns-pointing).

+### Step 4 - Setting up DNS pointing

+Within five days of the confirmation of [internal DNS pointing](#step-3---requesting-internal-dns-pointing) you must set up regular DNS pointing.
 Otherwise, your internal pointing will be automatically excluded and you will need to request it again, as described above.

-### Step 4 - Setting up DNS pointing

-Within five days of the confirmation of [internal DNS pointing](#step-4---set-up-dns-pointing) you must set up regular DNS pointing.
-To do this, follow the steps in [Setting up DNS pointing to VTEX](https://help.vtex.com/en/tutorial/configuring-dns-pointing-to-vtex--tutorials_4280).
+To do this, follow the instructions in [Setting up DNS pointing to VTEX](https://help.vtex.com/en/tutorial/configuring-dns-pointing-to-vtex--tutorials_4280).

 > ⚠️
 >